-Were you aware that typically, a medium-sized orange is capable of producing approximately 1/4 to 1/3 cup of juice?
-However, the quantity of juice that can be extracted from an orange may differ due to various factors.
+Did you know that on average, a medium-sized orange can yield about 1/4 to 1/3 cup of juice?
+However, the amount of juice obtained from an orange may vary depending on different factors.

 As someone who enjoys freshly squeezed orange juice, I’ve always been curious about how much juice I can get from one orange and what affects the yield.
 In this article, I will delve into the factors that influence orange juice yield and share tips and techniques for maximizing juice extraction.